W4118/W4118.github.io/workflow.md

 ## Bufferline Display:

 [Airline](https://github.com/vim-airline/vim-airline) is a package to display status information such as git branch and what buffer you are currently viewing.
-To install, run
+Add this plugin to your vimrc.

 ```
-git clone https://github.com/vim-airline/vim-airline ~/.vim/bundle/vim-airline
+" Define plugins to install
+call plug#begin('~/.vim/plugged')

+Plug 'vim-airline/vim-airline'
+Plug 'vim-airline/vim-airline-themes'

+" All of your Plugins must be added before the following line
+call plug#end()
 ```

 And in your `~/.vimrc` add
 ```
 " Airline
 let g:airline#extensions#tabline#enabled = 1 " Enable the list of buffers